 In Christian groups, the debate on whether the man is the head of the household or not (and whether women should preach or not), has overshadowed this very important God-given characteristic of women.
 In my blog, What is the Role of Women, Defining “Help-Meet,” I make the case that women should view themselves (and should be viewed by men) as highly capable Executive Officers (leaders) vice “the help” (servants).

 How does that translate to every day living?
 Both men and women bring different strengths to the table.
 Whether we are leading our household, a church, or a Fortune 500 company, when we work together we can accomplish great things for God’s glory.

-How Is Image Used in the Bible?
+How the Word Image is Used in the Bible

 In the discussions among scholars, I found that most shy away from the idea that image could refer to anything pertaining to the physical.
 The argument is that God is spirit, and therefore, these verses in Genesis could only refer to intangible, non-physical characteristics.
 However, the Biblical usage of “image” in the rest of the Old Testament, is all about the physical representations of something.